Godzy-Me/CreatorHub/README.md

-# 🎬 YTX --- Backend API
+# 🎬 CreatorHub --- Backend API

 > A scalable backend for a YouTube and Twitter (X) inspired platform
 > built with **Node.js**, **Express.js**, **MongoDB**, and